zeromile/python-turtle-challenge/curses-test.md

-# installing and using the curses module #
+# Installing and using the curses module #
 ## Curses Test 1 ##

 At the Windows command prompt type the following 2 lines, follow each with the Enter key: